Confirmation Journey – High School Ministry

 The 9th graders will meet mostly on Wednesdays evenings about twice a month from 7:00-8:30 p.m. departing from or meeting in the Parish Center unless otherwise noted.
 Parents play a vital role in the success of this program and are asked to volunteer to facilitate and to drive the teens to their destination.

-10th Grade – We will be using CHOSEN: Your Journey Toward Confirmation which is a 2 year program culminating in receiving the Sacrament of Confirmation in 11th Grade.(See calendar on page 18).
-Program materials given are the CHOSEN Workbook for students, Parent’s Guide for parents and Sponsor’s Guide for the student’s selected sponsor.
-The Bible and YOUCAT will continue to be used as reference materials.
-CHOSEN follows the three phase model used to prepare people to enter the Catholic Church: to remove obstacles to belief, present the basic gospel message, form their hearts to discover and follow Jesus and develop a more intense formation within their hearts.
-Adult small group leaders will encourage stimulating discussions to supplement this well developed curriculum.
-The Sophomores will meet approximately twice a month on Wednesday evenings at the Parish Center from 7:00 to 8:30 p.m.
+Confirmation discernment is structured as a 2-year program at St. Teresa of Calcutta culminating in receiving the Sacrament of Confirmation in 11th Grade.
+A three phase model is used to prepare teens to enter the Catholic Church: to remove obstacles to belief; present the basic gospel message; form their hearts to discover and follow Jesus; and develop a more intense formation within their hearts.
+Teens meet in a small group setting that will encourage stimulating discussions as they answer the questions in their hearts about the Catholic faith.
+Sophomores will meet either Sunday (6:30-8 pm) or Wednesday (7-8:30 pm) at the Parish Center.

 As part of preparation for Confirmation, we ask students intently practice their faith through attending Mass each Sunday and holy days of obligation, participate at all classes and perform several service projects as a class.

 Character and Faith: Growing Up Catholic 4 hour retreat grades 9 and 10